ci4rail/docs/docs/user-docs/_quick-start-guide/edgefarm/simulator/deploy-demo-app.md

 # Final words

 Congratulations!
-You just finished your first application deployment using the EdgeFarm cli!
+You just finished your first application deployment using the EdgeFarm CLI!
 You also learned about how to setup the train simulator and how the systems components interact with each other.